cisco/cisco-network-puppet-module/README.md

 'default', which defaults to 'cleartext'.

 ##### `message_digest_password`
 Specifies the message_digest password.
-Valid value is a string.
+Valid value is a string or the keyword 'default'.

 ##### `area`
 *Required*.
 Ospf area associated with this cisco_interface_ospf instance.
 Valid values are a string, formatted as an IP address (i.e. "0.0.0.0") or as an integer.